 While rashly her womb's burden she casts out, Weary Corinna hath her life in doubt.
-She, secretly from me, such harm attempted, Angry I was, but fear my wrath exempted.
+She, secretly from 3 me, such harm attempted, Angry I was, but fear my wrath exempted.
 But she conceived of me; or I am sure I oft have done what might as much procure.
-Thou that frequent'st Canopus' pleasant fields, Memphis, and Pharos that sweet date-trees yields, And where swift Nile in his large channel skipping.
-By seven huge mouths into the sea is slipping.
-10 By feared Anubis' visage I thee pray,-So in thy temples shall Osiris stay, And the dull snake about thy offerings creep, And in thy pomp horned Apis with thee keep,-Turn thy looks hither, and in one spare twain : Thou givest my mistress life, she mine again.
+Thou that frequent'st Canopus' pleasant fields, Memphis, and Pharos that sweet date-trees yields, And where swift Nile in his large channel skipping,4 By seven huge mouths into the sea is slipping.
+By feared Anubis' visage I thee pray,- So in thy temples shall Osiris stay, And the dull snake about thy offerings creep, And in thy pomp horned Apis with thee keep,- Turn thy looks hither, and in one spare twain: Thou givest my mistress life, she mine again.
+She oft hath served thee upon certain days, Where the French1 rout engirt themselves with bays.
+On labouring women thou dost pity take, Whose bodies with their heavy burdens ache; My wench, Lucina, I entreat thee favour; Worthy she is, thou should'st in mercy save her.
+In white, with incense, I'll thine altars greet, Myself will bring vowed gifts before thy feet, Subscribing Naso with Corinna saved: Do but deserve gifts with this title graved.
+But, if in so great fear I may advise thee, To have this skirmish fought let it suffice thee.